How to connect a garden shed to the internet

 - Check the range of your router and consider options to extend its reach

 - Consider running ethernet cables alongside your mains cables

-Check your router
+1. Check the range of your router

 Before you spend money on signal extenders, additional cabling or adapters, do check whether your existing home WiFi signal reaches your shed.
 Make sure your router is an up-to-date- model as older units are often less powerful than newer versions; contact your ISP to see if you qualify for a free upgrade.

 To improve the reach of your home set-up, you could try moving your router so that it’s closer to your shed, and remove obstacles like trees and shrubs which might interfere with the signal.

 Also bear in mind that things like insulation and double glazing will negatively affect the strength of the signal coming from your house.